Chart Color Schemes

 The level of cultural diversity witnessed in Patterson Lakes was found to be above average when compared nationally for a number of language and cultural background related metrics

-Patterson Lakes, surveyed in June 2016, showed higher cultural diversity than most local areas with 27.5% of its population born overseas and 18.3% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 51.4%.
-Judaism was overrepresented compared to Greater Melbourne, comprising 0.4% versus 1.0%.
+Patterson Lakes was found to have a higher cultural diversity than most local areas, with 27.5% of its population born overseas and 18.3% speaking a language other than English at home.
+Christianity is the predominant religion in Patterson Lakes, making up 51.4% of its population.
+However, Judaism is notably overrepresented, comprising 0.4% compared to Melbourne's average of 1.0%.

 Frequently Asked Questions - Diversity